skip to content

 • Dr Shawn M. Bullock (Faculty of Education): History of physics and technology; history of science education

-• Dr Robbie Duschinsky (Department of Public Health and Primary Care): History and sociology of psychological research and practice
+• Professor Robbie Duschinsky (Department of Public Health and Primary Care): History and sociology of psychological research and practice

 • Professor Sarah Franklin (Department of Sociology): Cultural analysis of new reproductive technologies